walicar/emsc-playground/README.md

-# WASM Playground
+# emsc-playground
-Boilerplate code to play with C compiled WASM modules
+- multithreading
+- render image with SDL

 ## Overview
 - `web/` contains all of the files that will be used to render website